Problem-solving-plus-Algorithm/Algorithms/src/main/java/org/pari/Sorting/BubbleSort/BubbleSort.md

 - **Space Complexity:** `O(1)` (in-place sorting)

+## Characteristics of Bubble Sort

+- **In-place**: The algorithm sorts the array without using additional memory.
+- **Stable**: Elements with equal keys remain in their relative positions after sorting.

 ## Use Cases

 While Bubble Sort is not efficient for large datasets due to its quadratic time complexity, it can be useful in the following cases: